 A real price war for e-commerce actors in China

-Like every year, war is declared between the e-commerce giant Alibaba and the other Chinese e-commerce platforms such as JD.com (Jingdong Mall), Suning or Dangdang.
+Like every year, war is declared between the e-commerce giant Alibaba and the other Chinese e-commerce platforms such as JD.com (Jingdong Mall), Suning, or Dangdang.
 This year, Alibaba aims to beat its own record.
-To prepare the ground, attract attention to itself and be the “winner-take-all”, Tmall has not wait until the D-Day to grant discounts: it has started to offer goods deals from 15 October.
+To prepare the ground, attract attention to itself, and be the “winner-take-all”, Tmall has not to wait until D-Day to grant discounts: it has started to offer goods deals from 15 October.
 However, the discounts will be even bigger on Double 11 Day.

 Tmall has launched an advertising campaign in China’s biggest cities…

 Suning did the same: an advertising campaign in China’s big cities and on its online platform.
-The competition is though, especially for smaller e-commerce actors…
+The competition is tough, especially for smaller e-commerce actors…

 A few more figures…